lukasberns/Dibasic/README.markdown

 	// ...

-If you want to selectively display some columns or change the order of them, you can call the method with the `column` option, like this:
+If you want to selectively display some columns or change the order of them, you can call the method with the `columns` option, like this:

 	$renderer = $table->setDataRenderer('DataTable', array( 'columns' => array('title', 'content') ));